fingon/gg-grafana/README.md

   - Prometheus targets within panels that have both instant+range retain only range

+  - single time series showing tooltip default is probably worst default in Grafana; this changes that to multi+descending

+  - stacked stuff that is transparent is hard to read; enforce minimum opacity

 - with command-line options, it can do more (e.g. fix layout issues)